 For people preferring a looser fit with more room both length and width-wise, you can go up 1/2 a size but I generally don’t recommend that as there’s not much of anything to hold your foot in other than this minimal upper, so you could run into security issues.

-Provided you’ve got the size right for you and gave enough time for the materials to break in – you can expect a comfortable, pleasant experience playing in the Witness 5.
+Provided you’ve got the size right and gave enough time for the materials to break in (though these break in ultra-quick), you can expect a comfortable, pleasant experience playing in the Witness 5.
 Very similar vibes from the Witness 4, just with a few tweaks.

-There’s a bit of internal padding around the ankle area, the upper is soft & conforms to your foot super nicely and the weird half-bootie construction didn’t get in my way.
+There’s a bit of internal padding around the ankle area, the upper is thin & soft and conforms to your foot super nicely and the weird 3/4 bootie construction didn’t get in my way.

 The Witness 5 sits just at $100, and based on the comfort/fit experience alone, it does bring a smile to my face LeBron & Nikey are finally making quality, budget-friendly shoes that DON’T FEEL LIKE BUDGET SHOES.
 Thank you.